 Online analyzers offer continuous DO measurement, but require routine calibration of the sensors.
 Calibration is typically based on measurements of water-saturated air, which can be accomplished by placing the probe in the air space above the water level in a closed container of water.
 Calibration frequency depends on vendor guidance, the type of sensor, and the water quality conditions to which the probe is exposed.
 With the use of either a sensor or an analyzer, it is recommended that plant operators periodically compare online data to results obtained with an alternate test method, ensuring that equivalent results are obtained.
 This helps to identify calibration drift, sensor corrosion, or other factors that could compromise the validity of online results.

-CHEMetrics, Inc. is the only manufacturer of a portable test kit for detecting trace levels of dissolved oxygen in boiler applications.
+CHEMetrics, LLC is the only manufacturer of a portable test kit for detecting trace levels of dissolved oxygen in boiler applications.
 CHEMetrics® Test Kits feature the convenience of “snap and read” self-filling ampoules, offering plant operators a rapid, reliable, maintenance-free means of determining ppb levels of DO within one minute.
 Over the course of nearly 50 years, CHEMetrics has earned a reputation for providing quality DO test kits to this marketplace.

 Test kits provide all the components necessary for analysis and do not require calibration by the operator.
 CHEMetrics ampoules are subjected to a rigorous quality control process where product performance is verified with certified oxygen gas standards, ensuring accurate results.
 In addition, CHEMetrics is the sole source supplier of the test kits specified in ASTM D5543-15, Standard Test Method for Low-Level Dissolved Oxygen in Water.